Boraginaceae

+Boraginaceae, the borage or forget-me-not family, has two significantly different circumscriptions as of December 2025.
+In the narrower circumscription, Boraginaceae sensu stricto is one of 11 families placed in the order Boraginales and includes about 90–120 genera.
+This approach was developed by the Boraginales Working Group.
+In the older, broader circumscription, Boraginaceae sensu lato is the only family in the order Boraginales, and includes about 155 genera.

+Description

 These plants have alternately arranged leaves, or a combination of alternate and opposite leaves.
 The leaf blades usually have a narrow shape; many are linear or lance-shaped.
 They are smooth-edged or toothed, and some have petioles.
 Most species have bisexual flowers, but some taxa are dioecious.
 Most pollination is by hymenopterans, such as bees.
 Most species have inflorescences that have a coiling shape, at least when new, called scorpioid cymes.
 The flower has a usually five-lobed calyx.
 The corolla varies in shape from rotate to bell-shaped to tubular, but it generally has five lobes.
 It can be green, white, yellow, orange, pink, purple, or blue.
 There are five stamens and one style with one or two stigmas.
 The fruit is a drupe, sometimes fleshy.

 Most members of this family have hairy leaves.
 The coarse character of the hairs is due to cystoliths of silicon dioxide and calcium carbonate.
 These hairs can induce an adverse skin reaction, including itching and rash in some individuals, particularly among people who handle the plants regularly, such as gardeners.
 In some species, anthocyanins cause the flowers to change color from red to blue with age.
 This may be a signal to pollinators that a flower is old and depleted of pollen and nectar.

 Well-known members of the family include: